Jennifer Aniston Gets Real About How The Media Objectifies Women

 Jennifer Aniston is one of our most thoughtful and grounded celebrities.
 Maybe it’s due to her rise to fame on Friends, but she’s always seemed weirdly accessible.
 Like the type of person whom you might see at a cookout telling dirty jokes and having a glass of wine with the crazy aunt.
 So when she decides to get real about celebrity and objectification, we listen.

-Aniston wrote an essay for the Huffington Post about how the media covers her, specifically relating to those false pregnancy rumors.
+Aniston wrote an essay for the Huffington Post about how the media covers her, specifically relating to those false pregnancy rumours.

 “For the record, I am not pregnant,” she writes.
 “What I am is fed up.
 I’m fed up with the sport-like scrutiny and body shaming that occurs daily under the guise of ‘journalism,’ the ‘First Amendment’ and ‘celebrity news.’”